deislabs/hippo/README.md

 > [Krustlet](https://github.com/deislabs/krustlet)) designed to test the limits
 > of WebAssembly as a cloud-based runtime.

-Hippo deploys and serves applications compiled to WASI.
-Developers write an application and compile it to WASI.
-Applications are uploaded via Hippo's management portal.
-In seconds, applications are served on the web.

 Hippo provides an easy-to-use management portal for your application, allowing users to deploy and roll back their application releases, edit configuration, manage domain routing and TLS certificates, and view agrregated logs.
 Hippo provides a simple permissions model to manage your users and groups.

-Hippo provides a seamless edge routing model so you and your developers can spend more time writing your application, and less time editing load balancer configuration.
-Just add a domain to an application, attach a certificate, and let Hippo do the work.
+Hippo comes integrated with a powerful Layer 7 Load Balancer so you and your developers can spend more time writing applications, and less time managing your load balancer.
+After initial setup, create an application, attach a domain and a TLS certificate, and let Hippo handle the backend routing.

 All of Hippo's functionality is exposed through a web application and (coming soon) a command line interface.